-If and when items are lost, they will be places in the Lost and Found located at the bookstore.
+If and when items are lost, they will be placed in the Lost and Found located in the lobby of Partners in Routt County.
 Should a child lose an item at camp, our staff will try to locate the item, though items are not always found.
 The best way to prevent the loss of an important item is to leave it at home.
 Students will not need money at camp.
 If money is brought to a program, BookTrails is not responsible for tracking its whereabouts or if it is lost.
 Parents should not send fees with their children to programs, all fees should be delivered by a parent.

 Meals and Snacks (7.712.31 A20)

 Children attending BookTrails are required to pack their own lunch and a small, non-perishable snack for the afternoon.
 If the child’s lunch includes perishables, it must contain an ice pack that will keep lunch below 41 degrees for 4 hours.
 Lunch must be a balanced meal, including 1/3rd of daily nutrition for the child.
 If parents do not pack their child a lunch or pack a lunch that is nutritionally unsatisfactory, it is understood that the parent will be charged a fee of $10 for BookTrails to provide an emergency lunch.

 BookTrails will provide nutritious meals during overnight trips and will make arrangements beforehand to ensure that we can provide for allergies and dietary restrictions.
 We will also provide snacks during the day.